theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 	**Warning!
 Data security.**<br>
     Both `config` and `logs` directories may contain sensitive information.

+It is recommended to create backups at regular intervals or use a versioning tool to switch back to the previous version, if necessary.

 !!! tip "Recommendation"
 	A version control system helps manage the data transfer from test environment to production environment by keeping track of all modifications.
 	Git or Azure DevOps are version control systems that can be used to ensure:

 	- The deployment of new extractions, sources and destinations can **not** cause fundamental damage to the data load of the productive landscape.
 	- User rights and other features allow for changes to be checked and corrected in advance.
 	- Quick and easy rollbacks of changes.

-	For more information on how to set up version control, refer to the knowledge base article [Deploying Extractions Using Git Version Control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control).
+	For more information on how to set up version control, refer to the knowledge base article [Deploy Extractions Using Git Version Control](../../knowledge-base/deploy-extractions-using-Git-version-control.md).

-### Restore a Backup
+#### Restore a Backup

 1. On the machine that runs the {{ productName}} service, remove the `config` folder from the installation directory of {{ productName}}, e.g., `{{ installationDir }}`.
 2. Copy the backup of the `config` folder into the installation directory.